• Skip to primary navigation

 harry potter pumpkin pasties recipe

-One of the most famous recipes from the Harry Potter world: pumpkin pasties with a sweet filling, which the young wizards can buy in the train on their way to Hogwarts.
+One of the most famous recipes from the Harry Potter world is pumpkin pasties with a sweet filling, which the young wizards can buy on the train on their way to Hogwarts.

 But as I am currently reading the books to my kids as well, I still get to sink into Harry's world almost every day for a while.
-We just finished The Goblet Of Fire last night and we will start reading The Order Of The Phoenix tonight.
-The first time I read the books in German as well, so it really never gets boring. 🙂 (Amazon affiliate links)
+We just finished The Goblet Of Fire last night, and we will start reading The Order Of The Phoenix tonight.
+The first time, I read the books in German as well, so it really never gets boring. 🙂 (Amazon affiliate links open in new tabs)

 This pumpkin pasties recipe is the first in a small Harry Potter recipes series.
 There are so many of them mentioned throughout the books that I found it really difficult to choose.
 Everybody has heard of the famous butterbeer and the pumpkin juice, of the all-flavored beans and the chocolate frogs, but I wanted to go for some recipes that are more easily made at home.